Above Ground Above Ground — Can Pool Liners Be Recycled? Complete Step-by-Step Guide

 Quick Answer

 Yes, vinyl pool liners can be recycled through specialized programs, though standard curbside recycling won't accept them.
-Most manufacturers offer take-back programs, and some waste management companies have vinyl recycling options.
+Take-back recycling programs exist but are uncommon and usually run through installers; the best-known is i2M's ReNew Champions program, currently in select U.S. markets.

 Step-by-Step Recycling Process